udavdasha/alnalyser/README.md

 Please visit our web page for other bioinformatical tools and more info: http://boabio.belozersky.msu.ru/en/scientific-group

 # Dependencies
-The script is written in Python2.7 / Tkinter, and I hope soon it will also work smoothly on Python3+!
+Current version of Alnalyser works with Python3+ and Tkinter.
+Last version supporting Python 2.7 was 1.0.3.

-One questionable feature of this piece of software is that it does NOT utilize specific bioinformatical python modules (like biopython), but instead in several steps it uses native binary programs.
+One (questionable) feature of this piece of software is that it does NOT utilize specific bioinformatical python modules (like biopython), but instead in several steps it uses native binary programs.
 * **muscle** (https://drive5.com/muscle/downloads_v3.htm) - for multiple alignment (use version 3.8.31)
 * **hmmbuild, hmmsearch and hmmscan** from HMMer (http://hmmer.org/) - for similary searches with profiles